nezirus/djmd/README.rst

 e.g. PgBouncer_ for PostgreSQL.

 You should install Python requirements using your system package manager or you could configure Python virtualenv for DJM with help of ``.bootstrap/install.sh`` file.

-For detailed installation and configuration instructions see INSTALL.rst file.
+For detailed installation and configuration instructions see "Installation" chapter in the docs.

 Download